 Having a programmable thermostat is the easiest way to lower your heating and cooling costs.
 And having the house temperature right where you want it every hour of the day isn’t bad either.
 You can find programmable thermostats as cheap as $20 – at that price, it would probably pay for itself many times over in a year.

-Regular shower heads can release as much as 6 gallons per minute (GPM) and some of the showerhead manufacturers have figured out how to let much less water through, but still feel like a lot.
+Regular shower heads can release as much as 6 gallons per minute (GPM) and some of the showerhead manufacturers have figured out how to let much less water through, but make it still feel like a lot.
 This particular one flows at 1.82 GPMs.
 By making the switch, “you’ll skip heating 15,000 gallons of extra water each year, reducing your energy cost of heating water and water consumption by a whopping 50 percent.”